 The Spanish word, pronounced ah-REE-bah, means "above", and it was applied to this town because of its relatively high location near the crest between two major watersheds.

 Probably a corruption of the Spanish vadito, or "little ford" (a diminutive of vado, "ford").

 The Spanish word for "white" would be pronounced BLAHN-ka.
 The name was given first to a 14,000-foot mountain which almost always has snow at its peak - and later to a town at the mountain's base.

 Buena Vista: byoo-nuh VIS-tuh

-I know it's hard to believe, but it's true - I understand the locals even passed a resolution stating that this is the official pronunciation of the town (here's a little more info).
+I know it's hard to believe, but it's true - I understand the city even passed a resolution stating that this is the official pronunciation of the town.
 (I've been told that the Buena Vista in Virginia is pronounced the same way.)
+Locals refer to the town by the nickname "Bueni", pronounced "BYOO-nee".
 Of course, the Spanish for "good view" would be more like bway-nuh VEES-tuh.